backube/volsync/docs/usage/kopia/database_example.rst

       # S3 endpoint (required for non-AWS S3)
       AWS_S3_ENDPOINT: http://minio.minio.svc.cluster.local:9000

 The above will backup to a bucket called ``kopia-repo``.
-If the same bucket will be used for different PVCs or different uses, then make sure to specify a unique path under ``kopia-repo``.
-See `Shared S3 Bucket Notes`_ for more detail.
+For optimal deduplication benefits, it is **strongly recommended** to use a single Kopia repository (single S3 bucket without prefixes) for all your PVCs.
+See `Repository Configuration Best Practices`_ for more detail.

 ReplicationSource with Database Consistency and Repository Policies
 --------------------------------------------------------------------